Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + The SOC maintains 24/7 monitoring of the organization's IT infrastructure, networks, and systems to detect and respond to security incidents in real time.
   + Incident Detection and Response
     + Rapid identification and analysis of security events and incidents, followed by appropriate response actions to mitigate and contain the impact of security breaches.
+  + Incident Reporting and Analysis
+    + Documenting and analyzing security incidents to understand their root causes, patterns, and trends, and using this information to improve security controls and incident response processes.
   + Threat Intelligence Integration
     + Incorporating threat intelligence feeds and data to stay informed about emerging cyber threats and to enhance the organization's ability to detect and respond to evolving attack techniques.
   + Proactive Threat Hunting